winddweb/blog/_posts/2016-05-18-start-a-blog-on-github-using-jekyll.md

 2. Install [bundler][bundler], which is a Ruby gem package manager.

     ```bash
       gem install bundler
       # Installs the Bundler gem
     ```

-Create a new Repository
+Create a New Repository
 ---

 1. If for some reason you don't have git installed, get it [here][get-git]